A Study of Backdoors in Instruction Fine-tuned Language Models: Related Work

-Another defense for LSTM-based text classification \cite{CD21-word-frequency-test-time}, involves the identification of suspicious keywords based on the large changes that they produce in internal layer activations of the network.
-(This defense could be applied on the training or operational, {\it i.e.}, test time, prompts.)
-One such change vector, for the $i$-th word in a text, $w_i$, is the difference between a layer's activation vector {\it prior} to the LSTM digesting word $w_i$, {\it i.e.} $\underline{h}_{i-1}$, and the vector {\it following} digestion of word $w_i$, {\it i.e.} $\underline{h}_i$, with a large $\|\underline{h}_i - \underline{h}_{i-1}\|$ indicative of the impact word $i$ has on the model's inferencing.
-Likewise, one can consider the {\it final} activation vector, obtained after consuming the {\it entire} text, and the norm of the difference between this vector when $w_i$ is included/{\it disincluded} from the text, {\it i.e.}, $\|\underline{\tilde{h}}_{+i} - \underline{\tilde{h}}_{-i}\|$.
+Another defense for LSTM-based text classification \cite{CD21-word-frequency-test-time}, involves the identification of suspicious keywords based on the large changes that they produce in internal-layer activations of the network.
+(This defense could be applied on the training or operational, \ie test time prompts.)
+One such change vector, for the $i$-th word in a text, $w_i$, is the difference between a layer's activation vector {\it prior} to the LSTM digesting word $w_i$, \ie $\bfh_{i-1}$, and the vector {\it following} digestion of word $w_i$, \ie $\bfh_i$, with a large $\|\bfh_i - \bfh_{i-1}\|$ indicative of the impact word $i$ has on the model's inference.
+Likewise, one can consider the {\it final} activation vector, obtained after consuming the {\it entire} text, and the norm of the difference between this vector when $w_i$ is included\,/\,excluded from the text, \ie $\|\tilde{\bfh}_{+i} - \tilde{\bfh}_{-i}\|$.
 Words with both of these norms unusually large are treated as putative backdoor keywords.
 Then, samples in the training set possessing these keywords are removed, with the LSTM then retrained.
 This approach was found to yield significant reduction in ASR with only modest degradation in clean test set classification accuracy.
-However, this approach will in general remove training samples even when the training set is free of poisoning (and in this case it is identifying as suspicious keywords whose significant influence on the LLM's inference is {\it warranted}). \cite{CD21-word-frequency-test-time} also only considered LSTM's for text classification -- not more general-purpose transformer-based LLMs.
+However, this approach will in general remove training samples even when the training set is free of poisoning (and in this case it is identifying as suspicious keywords whose significant influence on the LLM's inference is {\it warranted}). \citet{CD21-word-frequency-test-time} also only considered LSTM's for text classification -- not more general-purpose transformer-based LLMs.

 A related approach is Onion \cite{Onion}, which proposes a ``perplexity" based defense that can operate either on operational (test-time) prompts to detect backdoor triggers, or during training to identify backdoor-poisoned samples.
 Onion trial-removes words to see if prompt perplexity decreases.
 Instead, a grammar checker could similarly be used.
 Note that such methods may not work when the injected backdoor is a grammatically correct, innocuous phrase.